 Because this baked ziti with meatballs makes a good amount, you’ll want to use a large baking dish so it doesn’t bubble over while it’s baking.
 Cleaning the oven after something like that?
 Never fun.

-I usually use this rectangular baking dish when I make baked ziti (it’s the one you see in these pictures).
+I usually use this rectangular baking dish (affiliate link) when I make baked ziti (it’s the one you see in these pictures).
 Its large dimensions and over 3″ of depth keep all of this saucy goodness contained.
 It also holds up very well to temperature changes, from refrigeration to the oven to most broiling scenarios.

 Plus when all is said and done, right into the dishwasher it goes.
 Can’t beat that.